Greenville, TN Social Security Disability Lawyer and SSD Benefits

 What Types of Disabilities Qualify for Social Security Disability Insurance?

 The SSA’s definition of disability does not include short-term or partial disabilities; rather, applicants must be totally disabled.
-However, SSD can be awarded for a wide range of severe illnesses and injuries, as long as the condition prevents (or is expected to prevent) an individual from returning to work for more than one year.

 The following are a few common examples of the types of disability cases we handle: